 It is an offence to practise without an APC.
 If you do so, you may be:

-• prosecuted by the Ministry of Health and liable to a fine of up to $10,000, and
+• prosecuted by the Ministry of Health and liable to a fine of up to $10,000

-• liable to disciplinary proceedings before the Health Practitioners Disciplinary Tribunal and cancellation of your registration.
+• and liable to disciplinary proceedings before the Health Practitioners Disciplinary Tribunal and cancellation of your registration.

-For new graduates from a New Zealand accredited programme, you are “deemed” to be competent if you apply for your first APC within a year of graduation.
+For new graduates from a New Zealand accredited programme, you're “deemed” to be competent if you apply for your first APC within a year of graduation.

 APC Cycle

-An APC is valid for a maximum of twelve-months between 1st April to 31st March of the following year.
-An APC may be issued for a part of the relevant twelve-months.
+An APC is valid for a maximum of 12 months between 1 April to 31 March of the following year.
+An APC may be issued for a part of the relevant 12 months.

 If you have applied and paid for your APC but have not received it, it could be that the Board: